Akuli/jou/doc/json-parsing.md

     If `json` doesn't start with a valid string, this function returns `NULL`.
     If the return value is not `NULL`, it must be `free()`d when you no longer need it.
     See also [the notes about strings below](#notes-about-strings).

+Note that you cannot `free()` or otherwise destroy the original JSON string until you have parsed the values you want, because destroying the original string breaks pointers like `pointer_to_b` in the above example.

 ## Error handling